yusufali1996/yarn-assemble-gulp-scaffold/readme.md

 ### Navigating the file structure
 * yarn.lock - Yarn dependency version file, keeps everything in sync across systems.* source - The main folder where you'll do most of your building (JS, Handlebars, SCSS).* package.json - The standard NPM package folder.* node_modules - Node modules installed via Yarn.* gulpfile.js - Your main gulpfile which contains all of the tasks you'll be running on build.
 * gulp-tasks - This folder contains partialized gulp tasks, keeping the gulpfile much more concise.* *build* - This folder is generated on build, and contains your static assets.* .gitignore - The git ignore file, remember this is shared — be mindful of what you add here.* .gitattributes - The git attributes folder which sets simple git params for the CLI.* .eslintrc.js - This is the eslint config file which sets up how eslint lints your JS.* .browserslistrc - This is a shared browser list used by autoprefixed when parsing CSS.

 ### Included Gulp Tasks
-1. `gulp build` - builds entire site, runs in sequence:
+1. `gulp build` - builds entire site, runs in sequence with extra sync and watch:
-	1. `'clean:build', 'assemble', 'images', 'sass', 'autoprefixer', 'wst', 'modernizr', 'compress', 'watch'`
+	1. `'clean:build', 'assemble', 'images', 'sass', 'webpack', 'modernizr', 'fonts', 'sync', 'watch'`
+2. `gulp build --production` - builds entire site, runs in sequence with production:
+	1. `'clean:build', 'assemble', 'images', 'sass', 'webpack', 'modernizr', 'fonts'`

 #### Sub module Tasks (gulp)
 1. `'clean:build'` - cleans the build folder prior to building
 2. `'assemble'` - runs assemble
 3. `'images'` - optimizes images using imagemin and imagemin-guetzli
-4. `'sass'` - convers scss to sass, includes pipe to foundation 6 for sites, generates sourcemaps
+4. `'sass'` - convers scss to sass, includes pipe to foundation 6 for sites, generates sourcemaps on dev, autoprefixes
-5. `'autoprefixer'` - autoprefixes styles using a shared .browserslistrc (same as browserslist array)
+5. `'fonts'` - moves fonts over
-6. `'wst'` - webpack site transpiler via babel and eslint
+6. `'webpack'` - webpack site transpiler via babel and eslint, uglifies on production
 7. `'modernizr'` - generates a custom modernizr test and outputs js, minified to the js folder
-8. `'compress'` - compresses JS via uglify and pump
+8. `'sync'` - spins up browser sync and a localhost
 9. `'watch'` - simple watch for assets / views
+10. `'iconfont'` - generates and iconfont from svgs.
+Must be run seperate and edit scss to include font

+### Production VS Development
+Run any task with the `--production` to trigger production features such as minify/uglify/etc

+To add production features to gulp tasks add the below code and reference the `isProduction` variable (true|false)
+1. const gulpVars = require('require-dir')('../gulp-vars');
+2. const isProduction = gulpVars.vars();

 ### Working with Assemble
 Assemble is a static site generator that uses a variety of templating tools to generate static HTML from partials.
 This build makes use of the handlebars (.hbs) template language; however, you can pretty much swap this engine out for one of your liking (we like Pug (formerly Jade)) if you're short on inspiration.
 Note: changing template logic will require you to update the gulpfile and assemble template engine values.